Control Electrician Visa Sponsorship Jobs in South Carolina

 Which visa types are most common for control electrician roles in South Carolina?

 The H-1B visa is the most frequently used category for control electricians when the role is classified as a specialty occupation requiring a bachelor's degree in electrical engineering or a closely related field.
-Where the position is defined more as a skilled trade than a degree-requiring specialty occupation, employers sometimes pursue H-2B or EB-3 immigrant visa pathways instead.
+Where the position is defined more as a skilled trade than a degree-requiring specialty occupation, employers sometimes pursue H-2B visa or EB-3 immigrant visa pathways instead.
 The specific visa category depends heavily on how the employer and their immigration attorney define the role's educational requirements.

 Which cities in South Carolina have the most control electrician sponsorship jobs?